Death Valley Buttes (2,100 to 3,017 ft)

 death valley buttes

-Start of the use-trail (view northwest from the side of the road).
+Start of use-trail (view NW from paved road)

 Overview